tildearrow/furnace/doc/4-instrument/sgu.md

 many operator parameters listed in the FM section above are available as macros.

+two of them do not mean what their ESFM/OPN namesakes mean:

+- **Op.
+Arpeggio**: per-operator pitch offset in semitones, on top of the channel note.
+- **Op.
+Pitch**: per-operator fine pitch. this is *not* the DT detune register — DT is a static per-operator field in the FM tab, and no macro writes it.

 ### fixed frequency macros

 SGU does not use ESFM-style **Block**/**FreqNum** fixed-frequency macro/effect routing.